Megacharlie/mac-obs-spotify-display/README.md

+# CHANGES FROM SOURCE

+Modified this track finder for use my live streams.

+Some changes include:

+- `Fixes the server launching (it wasn't launching on my computer when running the code).`

+- `Scrolling text loops, rather than black space showing inbetween text rewinds.`

+- `Un-square album arts (yes there is such a thing on spotify??) will zoom in to fill the square.`

+- `General styling and layout improvements over original to match my streams.`

 # Spotify-track-info

 Node spotify track info that generates a `currentSong.txt` that can be used on OBS to show the current spotify song.